SPECIAL OFFER: - Limited Time Only!

 firmly packed fresh baby arugula, fresh baby spinach or fresh basil leaves

 In a medium heavy skillet, toast walnuts over medium heat for 5 to 7 minutes or until you can smell the aroma of the walnuts, shaking the skillet once or twice during toasting.
+(Be attentive, as nuts burn quickly.)
 Remove skillet from heat; let walnuts cool for a few minutes.

 In a food processor or blender, combine walnuts, Parmesan and garlic.
 Cover and process or blend with several on/off turns until walnuts are coarsely chopped.
 Add arugula.
 Cover and process or blend with several on/off turns until leaves are coarsely chopped.